MicaelOps/minecraft-gameserver/README.md

 Main Goals:

 - Write everything from scratch, no external libraries used
-- Multithreaded world system (possibly with different world generation algorithms in the future)
+- Multithreading world system (possibly with different world generation algorithms in the future)
-- Plugin system for c++ plugins
+- Write a decent API for c++ plugins
 - Learning design patterns applications, advanced networking
 - Compete with original java interfaces (spigot,paperspigot,craftbukkit)!
-A safe haven for C++ OGs.
+A safe haven for the C++ OGs.

-Future testing:
+- Learn!
+Learn!
+Learn!

+Testing required:

-- Stress test
+- Stress test (checking the resilience of the network system)
-- Vulnerability testing
+- Vulnerability testing (buffer overflows and malicious inputs that could crash the server)
+- Network , Memory , CPU Profiling

 Logs:

+22/09/2025
+- Writing the event system adding the PlayerLoginEvent and ServerListPingEvent equivalents, cleaning up unnecessary headers to improve the API quality

 16/09/2025
 - Started Login process, fixed the returnContext to return to the correct thread, changed the network architecture for the Minecraft API and made packets handling come from a preAllocated thread_local array to not waste heap allocations.
 More consistent 0ms pings